View David Martin's Obituary on www.iomtoday.co.im/ and share memories

 |

-MARTIN.
-On Sunday 21st June 2020, peacefully at Noble's Hospital.
-David aged 84, formerly Douglas Councillor and MHK.
+MARTIN. on Sunday 21st June 2020, peacefully at Noble's Hospital.
+David aged 84, former Douglas Councillor and MHK.
 Dearly loved husband of Lorna, much loved father of Ralph and Peter, father in law of Tracey and very much loved grandpa to Sam, Kyle and Craig.
 Loved brother of Brian and family.
+The funeral service will be held at St Thomas' Church, Douglas at 11.00am Monday 29th of June, followed by a private burial in Peel Cemetery.
 Donations in lieu of flowers to St Thomas' Church, c/o Church Warden, St Thomas' C E Church, Finch Road, Douglas, IM1 2PL.
-Funeral arrangements to follow.
 Enquiries to A Duggan & Son Funeral Directors Ltd, Tel 673328.